We are all creatures that hunger for love.

 Do you have information about far-right extremists and groups including The Base?
 We’d love to hear from you.
 You can contact Mack Lamoureux securely on Wire at @mlamoureux, or by email at email@example.com

 The profile offers us an oddly intimate glimpse into the world of the accused neo-Nazi’s private life.
-For example, we learn he is a divorced father of one who works as a trucker and keeps a paleo diet.
+For example, we learn he is a father of one who works as a trucker and keeps a paleo diet.
 Under the “want children” section Lemley, put Quiverfull, which means he believes it's his Christian duty to have as many children as possible.
 (Neo-Nazis often believe they must have as many white children as they can.)

 Lemley was arrested on January 16 alongside William G. Bilbrough IV and Patrik Mathews.
 All three are accused of being tied to the neo-Nazi terror group The Base and face a litany of charges revolving around the creation of a fully automatic assault rifle and the transportation and harbouring of Mathew, who was in the United States illegally.

-Mathews, a former member of the Canadian reserve, became infamous in the summer when the Winnipeg Free Press ran an investigation that outed him as a member of The Base.
+Mathews, a former member of the Canadian reserve, became infamous in the summer when the Winnipeg Free Press ran an investigation that outed him as a member of the Base.
 Mathews would go on the run shortly after the story came out.
-A criminal complaint filed against him alleges he jumped the border to the States where he met with Bilbrough and Lemley who harboured him.
+A criminal complaint filed against him alleges he jumped the border to the States where he met with Bilbrough and Lemely who harboured him.
 Lemley is facing charges of transporting and harbouring aliens and conspiring to do so, transporting a machine gun, and disposing of a firearm and ammunition to an alien unlawfully present in the United States.
 He faces a lengthy prison sentence if found guilty.

 VICE was able to confirm the account is in fact Lemley's by comparing photos posted by family members on Facebook to the one posted on the dating profile.

-At one point in the dating profile, Lemley describes to his potential love interests how “he has his shit together,” claiming to have “has his own apartment” and a truck.
+At one point in the dating profile, Lemley describes to his potential love interests how “he has his shit together,” claiming to have “his own apartment” and a truck.
 As the criminal complaint confirms, Lemley does indeed have "his own apartment," but he failed to mention it was one he was allegedly renting and sharing with Mathews, an accused neo-Nazi on the run from authorities.

 “For a woman, I’d prefer some evidence of being intelligent and capable.
 Ive had enough of the useless and stupid variety..its all so tiresome [sic],” demands Lemley of his partner.
 “I’ll read one of your books if you’ll read one of mine.”

-Twice in the profile, Lemley describes his political views as 88 or 1488, referenceing neo-Nazi slogans.
+Twice in the profile, Lemley describes his political views as 88 or 1488, referencing neo-Nazi slogans.
 The 33-year-old says he’s into “Firearms , Hunting , Stock Trading, Audiobooks, Cookint, [sic] Reading.”
 He makes a good living as a trucker but says he works a lot.

 “Usually come home just long enough to eat dinner, screw around for an hour or so and go to bed,” reads the profile.
 “I'm available every weekend.”